-Hi everyone, I’m going to start off by complaining a bit today, and the thing I’m complaining about has me pretty irked so you’ll have to excuse my tone, just this once .
+Hi everyone, In case you want to skip straight down to the cake recipe, click here, but otherwise I’m going to start off by complaining a bit today, and the thing I’m complaining about has me pretty irked so you’ll have to excuse my tone, just this once :).
 I’m sure many of you will remember my recent giveaway.
 In the end, it was won by two wonderful people, with wonderful blogs, which I enjoy reading a great deal, and many of the people who entered are fantastic people.
 Some of them I didn’t know… new visitors – that’s not a problem either – it’s nice to meet new people!
 I like to run such giveaways because I like to make people happy; I like to interact with the blogging community and fellow foodies and for me, it’s a fun way of celebrating my own personal milestones.

 Perhaps there are a few people who don’t think though – I’m not a company, I’m not some faceless corporation.
 No – this blog is all me; I don’t get sponsored, I pay for the items I give away out of my own pocket.
 I pick the items myself because I feel they will be appreciated and I like seeing peoples’ reactions when they’ve won.

 “Well, that’s what happened, right?
 If the giveaway was won by two great people, and you got to interact with loads of nice people, why are you complaining?”, you may be wondering.